-I used my favorite spices and toppings for the version I’m sharing, but feel free to add any spices you’re dying to incorporate and top with your desired toppings.
-This recipe is really straight forward, but also completely customizable.
+This recipe is really straightforward, but also completely customizable.
 And you can choose the cooking method too.
-I love making this soup in the slow cooker but you can also cook it on the stovetop too so I’m giving instructions for both.
+I love making this soup in the slow cooker but you can also cook it on the stovetop so I’m giving instructions for both.

 Yes, it’s best to soak dried black beans for several reasons – soaked black beans cook faster and more evenly, plus they’re easier to digest.
 People often get scared to work with dried beans because of the soaking process, but it’s really not hard, I promise!

-To soak black beans, here’s what you do: put dried black beans in a large bowl and cover with cold water, by at least 2-3 inches.
+To soak black beans here’s what you do – put dried black beans in a large bowl and cover with cold water, by at least 2-3 inches.
 Let them soak overnight or for at least 8-12 hours.
 You’ll notice that the beans soak up some of the water and look a little bigger after soaking.
 This is normal.
-Once you drain and rinse the soaked the beans, they’re ready to be used in whatever recipe you’re making.
+Once you drain and rinse the soaked beans, they’re ready to be used in whatever recipe you’re making.

 Absolutely.
-Whether you choose to puree or keep your beans whole, you can prep and freeze this soup if you won’t be eating it the week you make it.
+Whether you choose to puree or keep your beans whole, you can make and freeze this soup if you won’t be eating it when you make it.
 I like to portion out a few servings for us to enjoy and then pop the rest in the freezer for a later meal.
-Meal prep=done!
-Black bean soup should keep in the freezer for at least 3 months.
+Meal prep tip – portion out serving sizes in individual bags prior to freezing to make defrosting a breeze.
+Black bean soup can be kept in the freezer for up to 3 months.